Abelian varieties analogs of two results about algebraic curves: Introduction

 The proof of the equivalence between Theorem \ref{th:third} and Theorem \ref{th:second} makes use of work of the first author (\cite{nelson}), recalled in full detail in Subsection \ref{sub:thresholds} below.
 Briefly, given a polarization $L$, one can make sense of the notion of $p$-immersivity of a \emph{fractional multiple} of $L$, as well as the notion of surjectivity, \emph{for all $\alpha\in\Pic0 A$}, of gaussian maps of order $p$ involving fractional powers of line bundles .
 This leads to notions of \emph{$p$-jets separation thresholds}, denoted $\epsilon_p(\l)$, and of \emph{$p$-higher gaussian maps surjectivity thresholds}, denoted $\mu_p(L)$.
 For every $p$ the Fourier-Mukai transform establishes a precise formula between the two thresholds, see (\ref{eq:thresholds}) below.
 The equivalence between theorems \ref{th:second} and \ref{th:third} follows from this.

-As for the previous characterization, the most interesting question is how to go further.
+As for Theorem \ref{th:first}, the most interesting question is how to go further.
 In this case there is a clear (conjectural) answer, related to the Seshadri constant of the polarized abelian variety, denoted here $\epsilon_A(\utheta)$.
 In fact we expect that for a $g$-dimensional polarized abelian variety, to satisfy upper bounds

 should be equivalent to satisfy conditions of non-surjectivity of certain gaussian maps of suitable higher order $p_0$ (depending on $g$ and $\lambda$), or, equivalently, suitable non-$p_0$-immersivity conditions for (possibly fractional) multiples of a polarization.
 More precisely, in the above framework of thresholds, to satisfy (\ref{eq:bound}) should be equivalent, for a certain positive integer $p_0$, to lower bounds on the $p_0$-jets separation thresholds